Atilla-Arslan/sei-project-one/README.md

 I started by creating a 20 by 20 grid of divs that were mapped into an outer container div.
 The player and ghosts were positioned on the grid by adding css classes with a background image and then removing those classes to give the appearance of movement.

 To move the player I used the Event Listener initiated by ‘Keyup’, which I assigned to the arrow keys on the keyboard.
-To prevent the player from moving off the edge of the grid or into a wall, I created some logic which restricted movement if a wall class was present or it was any one of the edge divs.
+To prevent the player from moving off the edge of the grid or into a wall, I created some logic which restricted movement if a wall class was present, or it was any one of the edge divs.
 I also added some logic to prevent the ghosts moving into any of the walls.

 I also called the function to lose a life if the player was within the same cell as the npc, within the same function that initiated the movement of the player.

 ##### Pros

-It was easy to create the logic to move the player and ghosts around the map Easy to create logic for ‘collision’ (player loses life if it ends up in the same div as the ghost, and player can take an item when it enters certain divs).
+It was easy to create the logic to move the player and ghosts around the map and to create logic for ‘collision’ (player loses life if it ends up in the same div as the ghost, and player can take an item when it enters certain divs).

 ##### Cons

-The character seems to jump from grid to grid instead of a smooth movement
+The character seems to jump from grid to grid instead of a smooth movement.

 ```Javascript
   function handleKeyUp(event) {